GFC-Eco/gfc-doucuments/GFC Intro - Start.md

 What is the law in human society?
 It's worth thinking about 🤔.

-With the development and evolution of living things, primates with stronger thinking ability and the spirit of all things - human beings - were gradually formed.
+With the development and evolution of living things, primates with stronger thinking ability and the spirit of all things, human beings, were gradually formed.
 Due to the emergence of language and writing, the communication of ideas was facilitated.

 As tools were created and continuously developed, the awareness and result of collaborative division of labor to win together emerged.
 It was only after long years of learning.
 The word, trust, took on its true meaning.